buley/personal/src/content/decisions.md

 > *“If one does not know to which port one is sailing, no wind is favorable.” -- Seneca*

-> *"The quality of your life is determined by the quality of your decisions." — Tony Robbins*
+> *"The quality of your life is determined by the quality of your decisions." -- Tony Robbins*

-*Decision-making isn't about being right—it's about being strategic.
+*Decision-making isn't about being right--it's about being strategic.
 The goal isn't perfect decisions, but optimal ones given available information and resources.*

 I approach decisions with **strategic precision.**

 Every choice is an investment of time, energy, and resources that either moves me forward or holds me back.

-I don't decide based on emotion or convention—I decide based on **clear principles, strategic analysis, and long-term impact.**
+I don't decide based on emotion or convention--I decide based on **clear principles, strategic analysis, and long-term impact.**

 ## 1. Decision Classification